Khursheed Jah Devdi

 Khursheed Jah Devdi is a European styled architectural palace located in Hyderabad.
 It was built by the Ancestors of Paigah noble Amir-Paigah Khursheed Jah Bahadur Shams-ul-Umra IV, Its interiors were once adorned with expensive carpets and exclusive chandeliers.
-The gardens blossomed with flowers and fountains made the ambience livelier.
-It is located at Hussaini Alam, just a kilometer from the historic Charminar.
+It is located at Hussaini Alam, just a kilometre from the historic Charminar.

-Despite numerous demands for restoration by heritage activists, the Khursheed Jah Devdi, once home to the Paigah nobles, now lies in ruins.
+Despite numerous demands for restoration by heritage activists, the Khursheed Jah Devdi, once home to the Paigah nobles slowly crumbled to ruins.
+In 2023, authorities have allocated Rs.
+12 crore to restore the property and restoration works is being taken up.

+History

+Located in Shah Ganj, between the city palace of Asman Jah and the palace Iqbal-ud-Daula named after Khurshid Jah though it was built during the time of his grandfather Shams al-Umara II, (1781–1893).
+Built over a high plinth, the two-story palace has very spacious rooms and verandas.
+The European style façade is marked by Ionic columns and a barrel-vault roof.
+The palace served as a women’s college in 2008.